Small business tax preparation 101: what to bring to tax appointments

 Our experts are available in-office and remotely all year long

 If you question, “How long does a tax appointment take?”
-The answer is fluid – it depends on the complexity of your small business taxes.
+The answer is it varies.
+Lots of things contribute – at the end of the day, it depends on the complexity of your small business taxes.

-Our Block Advisors small business certified tax pros are here to take the burden of tax prep off your plate.
-We take the time to understand the nuances of your small business and make sure there’s nothing missed – no matter if we’re helping you in-person, through a drop-off appointment or virtually
+Block Advisors small business certified tax pros are here to take the burden of tax prep off your mind.
+Our experts take the time to understand the nuances of your small business and make sure there’s nothing missed – no matter if we’re helping you in person, through a drop-off appointment, or virtually online.

 Learn more about our small business tax professionals.